Know Before You Go

 For more information, visit the website or call Paula Schaper at 520-604-6273.

 In an interview with the radio show Studio 360, artist Ned Schaper said, “Trash is the great medium of our age.”
 We’re surrounded by it, he said, so why shouldn’t we do something with it?

 What he’s decided to do with it is create sculptures.
 Over 100 sculptures created from salvaged items fill Schaper’s Museum of Kinetic Art in Tucson, Arizona.

 Old rocking horses.
 Discarded diving boards.
 An old drum machine.
 What used to be trash has been repurposed as art by Schaper, a sculptor, poet, and performance artist whose kinetic sculptures were first seen as part of his theater projects and in other exhibitions across the country before settling into their permanent home at the museum in 1983.

-Update November 2018: Mat Bevel’s Museum of Kinetic Art, the Surrealistic Pop Science Theater and the School of Intuition are now open for special events and classes.
+Update November 2018: Mat Bevel’s Museum of Kinetic Art, the Surrealistic Pop Science Theater and the School of Intuition are now open for private tours, special events, and educational classes.